ionos-cloud/docker-machine-driver/docs/README.md

 ### Usage

 Before you start creating a Rancher Machine with the Ionos Cloud Rancher Driver, you need to authenticate in your Ionos Cloud account.
-Check the steps in the [Authentication](./usage/authentication.md) section.
+Check the steps in the [Authentication](usage/authentication.md) section.

-For information about how to create a Rancher Machine with Ionos Cloud Rancher Driver, check the [Create a Machine](./usage/create-machine.md) section.
+For information about how to create a Rancher Machine with Ionos Cloud Rancher Driver, check the [Create Machine](usage/create-machine.md) section.

-For information about how to create a Rancher Machine with Ionos Cloud Rancher Driver with [Swarm Mode](https://docs.docker.com/engine/swarm/), check the [Create a Swarm](./usage/create-swarm.md) section.
+For information about how to create a Rancher Machine with Ionos Cloud Rancher Driver with [Swarm Mode](https://docs.docker.com/engine/swarm/), check the [Create Swarm](usage/create-swarm.md) section.

-In order to see the available options and flags, check the [Options](./usage/options.md) section.
+In order to see the available options and flags, check the [Options](usage/options.md) section.

-For more information about Rancher Machine commands on how to manage a machine, including examples, check the [Rancher Machine Commands](./usage/rancher-commands.md) section.
+For more information about Rancher Machine commands on how to manage a machine, including examples, check the [Commands](usage/commands.md) section.

 ## Feature Reference

 The IONOS Cloud Rancher Driver aims to offer access to all resources in the IONOS Cloud API and also offers some additional features that make the integration easier:

-- authentication for API calls
+* authentication for API calls
-- handling of asynchronous requests
+* handling of asynchronous requests

 ## FAQ

-- How can I open a bug/feature request?
+* How can I open a bug/feature request?

-Bugs & feature requests can be open on the repository issues: https://github.com/ionos-cloud/rancher-driver/issues/new/choose
+Bugs & feature requests can be open on the repository issues: [https://github.com/ionos-cloud/rancher-driver/issues/new/choose](https://github.com/ionos-cloud/rancher-driver/issues/new/choose)

-- Can I contribute to the Rancher Driver?
+* Can I contribute to the Rancher Driver?

 Sure!
 Our repository is public, feel free to fork it and file a PR for one of the issues opened in the issues list.
 We will review it and work together to get it released.